orstavik/doubledots/doc/12_The dash-rules.md

 Thus, different developers can use different objects as their origin root for their reaction chain.
 It is therefore possible to go to a more jQuery, Set/monadic style if you want.

 The use and combination of dash and dot reactions was originally built to support ease of implementation of gestures where gestures create children reactions that quickly need to transpose their reactions onto the gesture state machine reaction, and where the gesture state machine also needs to hide the definition of its own reaction within its own namespace, so as to not flood the global reaction registry with possible many longwinded and likely overlapping custom reaction functions.

+## 4. Chains, monads, nested functions, or what?

+A chain reaction is just a sequence of custom reaction functions called one after another.
+Simple.
+And some of you might have encountered similar structures as function chaining and monads.
+For example in JS arrays and jQuery.
+Or you might recognize them as a series of linearly nested functions.

+It is possible to argue that the custom reactions are monadic.
+The monad would be the attribute itself, and the custom reactions are then mapped against this attribute.
+The attribute (with the `oi` property) gives a viewpoint/pin-hole-frame of the DOM, and each reaction alters the underlying state.
+Not unlike a monad.
+Sure.

+But.
+Personally.
+I think that the conceptual model `trigger => filter => effect` is a more useful perspective.
+This perspective readily describe what you will be making 95% of the time.
+And this structure will make your code concise, readable and super effective.

+In addition to such normal custom reaction chains, you have a second type `attr-change:machine="state"` reaction.
+These statemachines we will return to shortly.